 The chart below lists some of the activities you should perform for optimal health and pain management in the days following your surgery.
-Please note that your individual care plan may vary from what's listed here.
+Your individual care plan may vary from what's listed here.

 Day of Surgery

 Vital signs (blood pressure, heart rate, temperature) every four hours